ollybritton/timetable/README.md

 # Timetable
-Timetable is a ~~simple~~ needlessly overengineered tool for generating a timetable.
-My use case is to generate a revision timetable.
+Timetable is a needlessly overengineered tool for generating a timetable.
+My use case is for generating revision timetables.

 ## Installation
 Assuming you have the `go` command installed: